ESCOMP/CISM-wrapper/doc/source/running-and-modifying.rst

    - Ice and liquid runoff to the ocean

    Part or all of this two-way coupling can be turned off if desired.
-   Note that the liquid runoff sent to the ocean consist of meltwater computed in the interior or at the base of the ice; surface liquid runoff is handled separately by CLM.
+   Note that the liquid runoff sent to the ocean consists of meltwater computed in the interior or at the base of the ice; surface liquid runoff is handled separately by CLM.

    |